 Export to PDF

 As we touched on earlier, security is one of the bigger issues in software, especially when deployed on the cloud.
 Therefore, a user privilege parameter is an essential feature for a BI solution.
 This parameter lets you set limits on who can access, export and edit your files, spreadsheets and graphs.

 Comparing BI tools reveal the vendors who limit their software to proprietary architecture.
 However, the best BI software is built on open architecture.
 This makes integration with other software applications a simple process.

 Your BI tool also must allow users to merge data from various applications.
 For instance, graphs and charts are integral to BI visualization tools and must integrate into reports.
 Application importing saves end users the time it takes to recreate these features multiple times.

 8. Big Data Integration

 Top BI tools don’t limit their support to one particular database.
 Ideally, the best applications permit access to a variety of data sources.
 These data sources should include data warehouses, data marts, SQL servers and more.

-Our list of requirements include general capabilities to keep in mind while searching for a BI solution.
-All of these requirements and more can be found on our thorough (but free!)
-BI requirement gathering template.
+Our list of requirements includes general capabilities to keep in mind while searching for a BI solution.
+All of these requirements and more can be found on our thorough (but free!) business intelligence requirements gathering template.
 This template is broken down into 5 major BI criteria containing 21 sub-groups and more than 90 total requirements.

-Whether evaluating functional or non-functional requirements for business intelligence software, using a requirement gathering template can help you choose the right BI solution.
-They can also help you learn everything you need to accelerate your purchase and avoid needless spend.
+Whether evaluating non-functional or business intelligence functional requirements for BI software, using a requirement gathering template can help you choose the right BI solution.
+They can also help you learn everything you need to accelerate your purchase and avoid unnecessary spending.